 Happy weekend friends!
 It’s time again for another instalment of our cozy living series, hosted by my friend Jennifer at Town & Country Living.
 I always look forward to seeing the cozy inspiration that everyone has to share each month!
-As you have might have already guessed, I’ll be sharing the beginnings of our holiday decorating today.
+As you have might have already guessed, I’ll be sharing a tour of our home all lit up with Christmas lights.

 Now I know this seems SO early for many of you and I get that, really I do.
 We usually wait until after Remembrance Day here (November 11th for you American folks), but for so many reasons, I found myself itching to pull it all out a bit earlier this year.

 With the uncertainty and stress we’ve all faced through most of this year, I’m sure I’m not alone in my cravings to surround myself and my family with feelings of comfort & nostalgia.
 I’m also sure it’s no surprise to anyone that in their quest to create those feelings of comfort & nostalgia, quite a few people (myself included) are digging out all of their coziest Christmas decor, just a bit earlier than usual this year.

 Pulling out the decorations early isn’t the only thing we’ll be doing differently this year.
 Usually it’s all hands on deck to make sure that each and every festive piece finds its rightful place in our home and all in just one very productive and exciting day.